 In combination with her role as a senior lecturer in Aboriginal Health, Shawana Andrews is a PhD candidate in the Department of Social Work.

 She is extending on her work on family violence in the department through her PhD.
 Shawana will explore the role cultural practice can play in supporting Aboriginal women in the context of family violence.

 "I am hoping this work will contribute to giving Aboriginal women a voice in the conversation about family violence," says Shawana.

 - Tui Crumpen, PhD candidate

-Tui Crumpen has been in Shepparton for more than 20 years and previously completed a Master of Health Social Sciences before embarking on a PhD.
+Tui Crumpen has been in Shepparton for more than 20 years and previously completed a Master of Health and Social Science before embarking on a PhD.
 She has run projects for Rumbalara Football and Netball Club and worked for the Department of Sustainability and Environment.

 "I read Indigenous health policy and hear community conversations and they are quite different.
 The way Indigenous people view their health and the way it is talked about in the mainstream are quite different," says Tui.

 "I have been lucky to be part of some great health programs run by the community and I have seen fantastic outcomes, but mainstream conversations are all about disadvantage and deficit.
 The communities I work with are proactive, strong and innovative.
 I hope we can get a better understanding of how to formulate policy, that it can be aligned to meet the diverse needs we have as Indigenous people and is aligned to the way community wants to do their business."

 Kylie Dowse will spend three years exploring and studying Aboriginal community responses to family violence.

 A Saltwater woman based in NSW, she has spent 18 years working in family violence as part of national and state-based peak bodies and advocacy groups.